TThishanth/OnlineRegistrationSystem/README.md

        - Girls hostel Warden
    - Students

- Authentication functions run regarding the role of user.
+ Authentication functions will be run regarding to the role of user.